soodoku/tldr/summaries/19_reinventing_the_bazaaar.md

 * Anti-ulcer: 10% increase in price 7% lower demand
     - if you have monopoly (patent), you can price much above the prod. cost

+* Patent/Copyright is legally sanctioned restraint on trade
+    - a license to overcharge
+        + e.g.,  For books still under copyright, like The Grapes of Wrath and For Whom the Bell Tolls, the list price of the American paperback edition is $12 and up.
+Books out of copyright, like Tom Sawyer and Pride and Prejudice, have a list price of around $5 in mass-market editions and around $8 in higher-quality paperback editions.

+* Spending on software, etc. didn't increase substantially when patent laws for software brought into place in 1980s

+* Business methods became patentable in 1998
+    - one-click
+    - 'reverse auction' by priceline

+* Alternate ways to spur innovation
+    - research tournaments. innovation need not be 'complete.' think DARPA challenges.
+    - patent buyout

 #### Profits